sircodesalittle/caleb-howard/content/blog/12-13-22.  Surrender in Faith/index.md

 ---
-title: Part 2 Surrender in Faith
+title: Introduction Part 2
 date: 2022-12-13
-description: The price of faith comes straight out of your own pride.
+description: Surrender in Faith.
+The price of faith comes straight out of your own pride.
 You must put down a measure of certainty and reason in order to make an assumption about this world.
 ---

 If you already claim a faith, don’t be offended by this.
 Instead, have the perspective of empty hands, faith is a gift.
 If you despise the word “faith,” bear with me for a moment.
 Regardless of your personal opinion, your worldview began as an assumption.
 We have all surrendered a measure of certainty in order to claim what we believe is true.